-- (a) The Principal Contractor has notified the Provincial Director of the Department of Labour in writing of the project, Annexure A to the Regulations. - (b) The Principal Contractor has made the required initial Appointments of Employees and Contractors. - (c) The Client has approved the Principal Contractor's project Health and Safety Plan. - (d) The Principal Contractor has set up his Health and Safety File.
+- The Principal Contractor has notified the Provincial Director of the Department of Labour in (a) writing of the project, Annexure A to the Regulations. - The Principal Contractor has made the required initial Appointments of Employees and (b) Contractors. - The Client has approved the Principal Contractor's project Health and Safety Plan. - (d) The Principal Contractor has set up his Health and Safety File.